 3. Clams and Spicy Italian Sausage in White Wine

-Clams and Sausage in White Wine is another dish that could have been an entire meal by itself!
-Even though the clams were served over pasta, the grilled bread was perfect for soaking up the spicy, ocean umami-laced white wine broth, that was gently tinted a rosy orange from the spice.
+Clams and Sausage in White Wine is another dish that could be an entire meal by itself!
+Serve the clams over pasta or with grilled bread.
+The grilled bread soaks up the spicy, ocean umami-laced white wine broth.

 Wine pairing for Clams and Spicy Sausage in White Wine